BashiirHagi/ECS-Threat-Modelling-Tool/README.md

 This project deploys a containerized Node.js web application on an AWS Elastic Container Service (ECS).
 The infrastructure is fully managed through Terraform modules, and deployments are automated through a GitHub Actions CI/CD pipeline.

-The entire architecture is designed for high availability, scalability and security which is ideal for modern cloud-native application delivery.
+The entire architecture is designed for high availability, scalability and security which is ideal for modern cloud-native applications.

 ## Key components include:
 	- ECS (Fargate) – for running containers without managing servers